Moving to Jakarta

 Healthcare is also pricey in Jakarta, and any serious medical emergencies may require being taken to a neighbouring country, such as Singapore, to receive adequate medical attention.
 It’s advisable for expats to take out medical insurance if this is not already provided for through their company.

-Life in Jakarta can be hectic and fast and certainly not for the faint-hearted, but there are also so many great areas to explore, a rich cultural heritage to embrace and some new friends to be made.
-It’s up to the individual how they decide to live their life in Jakarta.
-Some people never leave the enclaves of their expat area, choosing to only socialise and shop with fellow expats, while others can’t wait to engage in their new surroundings, try out the local food, and learn Bahasa Indonesia to have conversations with newfound friends.
-Whatever one chooses to make of Jakarta, nobody can argue that life here is dull.
+Life in Jakarta can be hectic and is certainly not for the faint-hearted, but there are also so many great areas to explore, a rich cultural heritage to embrace and some new friends to be made.
+Whatever one chooses to make of Jakarta, nobody could claim that life in the Big Durian is dull.